 Types of personal data we collect

 “Personal data” means any information which identifies (or from which we can identify) a natural person.
-We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:
+We may collect, use, store and transfer various kinds of personal data about you, which we have grouped together as follows:

-- “Contact Data”, which comprises your email address, address and telephone number.
+- “Contact Data”, which comprises your email address, address, and telephone number.

 - “Financial Data”, which comprises the payment details you have provided to us.